Frequently Asked Questions

 • Cancellations are accepted within a 48-hour notice.
 The full session fee is required for sessions cancelled less than 48 hours in advance and for no-show sessions.
 If your session can be rescheduled within the same week, the cancellation fee will be waived.
 We also offer one no-fee cancellation per annum.

 • A standard session is 50 minutes and the intake session is 90 minutes for individual sessions.
-We also offer extended 75-minute sessions per your request.
+We also offer extended 75-minute, 90-minute, and 120-minute sessions per your request.

 For couples, marriage, and family therapy sessions, a standard session is 75 minutes and the intake session is 90 minutes.